The Future of Print Security: 8 Cyber Security Trends for 2025-2030

 While frequent reporting and analysis of print systems can be effective, many organizations that are serious about offering security features will have to adopt a zero-trust approach to printing.

-Some of the most powerful lines of defense that would be at home in a multi-layered approach to print security include secure pull printing, BYOD policies, regular in-depth risk assessments, and strategic (frequent) prevention activities.
+Some of the most powerful lines of defense that would be at home in a multi-layered approach to print security include:

 How SAFEQ Cloud Mitigates Print Security Risk

-If a powerful line of defense seems like a hefty undertaking for your IT team, help is available to you.
+If a powerful line of defense seems like a hefty undertaking for your IT team, help is available.
 By relying on a cloud printing solution like SAFEQ Cloud, you can alleviate the burden on your IT teams so you can enjoy the peace of mind that comes with operating a well-protected print infrastructure.

 SAFEQ Cloud provides constant monitoring of your print system, ensuring that your systems are always up-to-date, and your documents and sensitive data are always protected.
 If you’re in the process of optimizing your print infrastructure to protect against the dangers of operating in a remote environment in the modern world, SAFEQ Cloud is a great place to start.